capriciousBoson/DataPrep/README.md

 /dataprepBackend/config.py
 Create Docker Container

-docker build -t dataprep .
+docker build -t container-name .
 Run the Application

-docker run -it -p 8000:8000 dataprep
+docker run -it -p 8000:8000 container-name
 Open your browser and navigate to http://localhost:8000 to view the application.

 Additional Notes